Five best volunteer programs for high school students

 Your folks might think that sending their child to volunteer abroad is daunting, but you can reassure them that it’s one of the best opportunities they could provide.

 This supervision ensures that teen volunteers truly get the most out of their time volunteering during high school, while remaining safe at all times.

-For more information for parents or guardians of a teen thinking of volunteering abroad, check out the Parent Pack.
+For more information for parents or guardians of a teen thinking about volunteering abroad, check out the Parent Information Pack.